Oops! Sorry!!

 The Vacaville pickleball community reached out to us, suggesting that the two communities align to speak as one voice going forward.
 Each community saw a need for a home base for its sport, more courts in a single location rather than dispersed around the city on neighborhood parks.
 That collaboration eventually led to a request by the Pickleball community to come under the SCTA organizational umbrella, as a separate division as allowed by our by-laws.

 The draft CPMP was briefed to the public in December 2022, showing the existing four tennis courts going away and four new lighted courts sited in a location that would not permit future expansion.
-That would preclude the 265 acre park from becoming the tennis home base for the Vacaville tennis world going forward.
+That would preclude the 265-acre park from becoming the tennis home base for the Vacaville tennis world going forward.

 Then, two encouraging signs appeared at the end of December.